DerekDanielson/DerekDanielson/README.md

 - 👋 Hi!
-I’m @DerekDanielson
+I’m Derek Danielson

 - I'm currently attending Springboard FullStack program with the intent to become a front-end Developer.